emantu29/Mobile_Robotics/README.md

 ![alt text](https://github.com/emantu29/Mobile_Robotics/blob/1f75bfe74e44547c4fc0fca78007a2d3ba0bd1cc/OLD/ROS2_snapshot.png)

 <br/>
+9. In terminal, run "ros2 run ros_tcp_endpoint default_server_endpoint"<br/>
+10. In another terminal run "ros2 run navrgbd target_following"

-The softwares requirements and versions can be found in the file "requirements.txt"
+The softwares requirements and versions can be found in the file "requirements.txt"<br/>
+You can watch the video "Demonstration" to see how the boat works!